Abortion in North Dakota: Legislative history

 By 1950, the state legislature had passed a law stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it was guilty of a criminal offense.

 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 Mississippi, Nebraska, North Dakota and Ohio all had statutes in 2007 that required specific informed consent on abortion but also, by statute, allowed medical doctors performing abortions to disassociate themselves with the anti-abortion materials they were required to provide to their female patients.
 North Dakota's informed consent materials included a definition for fetus stating it is "a Latin word meaning young one or offspring".
 According to North Dakota's materials, at 10 weeks, the fetus "now has a distinct human appearance" and "eyelids are formed".
 The materials say at 14 weeks, the fetus "is able to swallow" and "sleeps and awakens".

 North Dakota's HB 1572, otherwise known as the Personhood of Children Act, was a bill in the North Dakota Legislature which aimed to "provide equality and rights to all human beings at every stage of biological development".
 This step could have eventually eliminated all types of abortion for nearly any reason in the state of North Dakota.
 It would have allocated rights to “the pre-born, partially born”.
 If it had passed, it would have likely been used to challenge Roe v.
 Wade.

-In March 2013, Gov. Jack Dalrymple of North Dakota signed into law a bill presented to him by the legislature that would have banned abortions in the state six weeks after a woman's first missed period (North Dakota HB 1456).
+In March 2013, Governor Jack Dalrymple of North Dakota signed into law a bill presented to him by the legislature that would have banned abortions in the state six weeks after a woman's first missed period (North Dakota HB 1456).
 Only North Dakota successfully passed a such a "fetal heartbeat" law that year, although it was later struck down by the courts.
 Gov. Dalrymple stated that it was "a legitimate attempt by a state legislature to discover the boundaries of Roe v.
 Wade".
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) had provisions related to admitting privileges and licensing.
 They required clinics have hospital privileges.
 The state had a law on the books as of August 2018 that would be triggered if Roe v.
 Wade was overturned.
 As of mid-May 2019, abortion in North Dakota was banned after week 22.